SocietySociety

 Denka Group Sustainable Procurement Guidelines

-These Guidelines were established to state matters that the Denka Group and its business partners should address together to fulfill their social responsibilities.
+These Guidelines were established to set forth matters that the Denka Group and its business partners should address together to fulfill their social responsibilities.
 The Denka Group requests that all suppliers understand and implement these Guidelines.

 1. Respecting the Laws and Internationally Recognized Standards